 \section{Results}

-\subsection{Comparing the detection efficacy of models}
+\subsection{Comparing the Detection Efficacy of Models}

-We first compare the Bayes factors in favor of each of the SP, $\mathrm{CW_{ET}}$, and $\mathrm{CW_{FS}}$ models with respect to just noise (and an isotropic GWB), in order to score their ability to identify the emergence of the binary signal in our data.
+We first compare the Bayes factors in favor of each model with respect to just noise (and an isotropic GWB), to score their ability to identify the emerging binary signal in our data.
 In \autoref{fig:sdbf_acrossmodels}, we show the realization-median SDBF for each model across time slices, as well as the full span of values over realizations.
-The preference for a binary signal eventually transcends the relatively weak signal assumption that the calculation of the SDBF relies upon.
-We do not report BFs when half of the realizations do not have adequate sampling coverage for BF calculation.
-There are significant variations across binary injections and realizations, with some models recovering a spread of BFs spanning 1-3 orders of magnitude as the data becomes informative of the model.
+The preference for a binary signal eventually exceeds the relatively weak signal assumption that the SDBF calculation relies upon.
+Therefore, we do not report BFs when half of the realizations have inadequate sampling coverage for BF calculation.

+There are significant variations across binary injections and realizations, with some models recovering a spread of BFs spanning 1-3 orders of magnitude as the data becomes informative.
 Ranking the performance of the examined models shows that $\mathrm{CW_{FS}}$ tends to have the highest BFs, followed by SP and $\mathrm{CW_{ET}}$.
 However, we note that there are some time slices in particular realizations where this model hierarchy is different.
 The hierarchy for detection across injections is clear, with B 20 nHz being detected earliest, followed by B 5 nHz, A 20 nHz, and finally A 5 nHz.
 The differences in performance between the four injections are discussed in Paper II \citep{2025arXiv251001316P}.